skipmiller/react.template.dev-/readme.md

 2. Run `git ls-files` to see all tracked files
 3. Summarize what you understand about the codebase
 ```

+### Best Practices with Claude

+1. **Be specific with instructions** - Provide clear, detailed instructions to get the best results
+2. **Use thinking mode** for complex problems - Try prompts like "think hard about this problem"
+3. **Leverage context** - Ensure Claude can see relevant files for better assistance
+4. **Security first** - Never share sensitive information with Claude

 ## Single File Agents